moby/moby/docs/sources/reference/commandline/cli.rst

     List images

-      -a, --all=false: show all images (by default filter out the intermediate images used to build) --no-trunc=false: Don't truncate output
+      -a, --all=false: Show all images (by default filter out the intermediate images used to build) --no-trunc=false: Don't truncate output
-      -q, --quiet=false: only show numeric IDs
+      -q, --quiet=false: Only show numeric IDs
-      --tree=false: output graph in tree format
+      --tree=false: Output graph in tree format
-      --viz=false: output graph in graphviz format
+      --viz=false: Output graph in graphviz format

 Listing the most recently created images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~